yrdsb-peths/final-greenfoot-project-yyyannnn/README.md

 ## Pratice
 * Click on the target to score points
+* The target will move and move faster as the player shoots more arrows

 ## Game
 * Click on the pop cans to gain score.